 Your video doesn't have to be "high end".
 It can be you showing something on camera or a screencast that shows the steps to follow.

-Quotes are everywhere on Instagram.
-They key is creating quotes that stand out.
+Quotes are everywhere on Instagram and Instagram posts are no exception.
+The key is creating quotes that stand out.
 You can do this by quoting someone else and using fresh, original content (see my tip below) or you can create quotes or thoughts based around your company values.

-I like how Death Wish Coffee keeps this on brand with their snarky sense of humour – which their death-wish-strength-coffee loving audience LOVES:
+I like how Death Wish Coffee keeps this on-brand with their snarky sense of humour - which their death-wish-strength-coffee loving audience LOVES.
+Check out their account for great examples.

 17. Stats and numbers